massalabs/massa-eth-bridge/Massa/front/README.md

 ```bash
 npm install
 ```
 To send transactions, you need to configure your project with the RPC_URL.
 This is done using the .env file.
-The project comes with a template .env.example file that you can use and change VITE_JSON_RPC_URL_PUBLIC="https://inno.massa.net/test19":
+The project comes with a template .env.example file that you can use:

 ```bash
 cp .env.example .env